-UCSF's second annual Postdoc Slam competition — modeled on the highly successful Grad Slam — challenges postdocs to present a compelling presentation of their research in three minutes or less, using language that not only their peers but also non-specialists will understand.
+UCSF's third annual Postdoc Slam competition — modeled on the highly successful Grad Slam — will challenge postdocs to present a compelling presentation of their research in three minutes or less, using language that not only their peers but also non-specialists will understand.
 The intention of Postdoc Slam is not to dumb-down or trivialize research; rather, it is meant to incentivize postdocs to clarify their ideas and to help others understand their work and to appreciate its significance.

 Postdoc Slam Live Event

-The Postdoc Slam contest will culminate in an exciting live event, which will take place on Tuesday, September 19, 4 - 6 p.m., at the UCSF Mission Bay campus in Genentech Hall Auditorium.
-As the keystone event of Postdoc Appreciation Week, the contest will be a celebration not only of the finalists and contest winner, but also of postdoc research at UCSF and of scientific enquiry.
+The 2018 Postdoc Slam contest will take place on Wednesday, September 26, 4 - 6 p.m., at the UCSF Mission Bay campus in Genentech Hall Auditorium.
+The event will also be live-streamed to Parnassus (HSW 301) for those people unable to join us at Mission Bay.
+Audiences at both locations will cast "people's choice" ballots and enjoy a reception following the talks.
+Following closely on the heels of Postdoc Appreciation Week, the contest will be a celebration not only of the finalists and contest winner, but also of postdoc research at UCSF and of scientific enquiry.

-There will be two sets of judges for the contest, comprising distinguished scientists, science communicators, and communications professionals.
-A panel of screening judges will review the initial entries, which will be submitted on video.
-These judges will choose the 7-10 finalists to compete in the live event.
-A separate panel of five judges will choose the winner and runner-up at the live event in September.
-The people's choice winner will be decided by the audience at the live event.
+There are two sets of judges for the contest, comprising distinguished scientists, science communicators, and communications professionals.
+A panel of screening judges will review the initial video entries.
+These judges will choose the 7-10 finalists who will compete in the live event on September 26.
+A separate panel of five judges will choose the prize winners at the live event.
+The people's choice winner will be decided by audience vote at the live event.

 First of all, being able to present your research in a concise way to a non-specialist is a crucial skill for all scientists to have.
 Having such a presentation "in your back pocket" will help you with eventual job interviews and will help you to network at conferences and other events.
 It may even help you get funding for your ideas, and it will make you a better advocate for research, science, and education.